-After upgrading a Citrix Server to Citrxi Virtual Apps and Desktops 1912 (Desktop Configuration 4.10 and above), certain Windows applications crash.
-The issue occurs in programs like Microsoft Excel when enumerating a dropdown menu.
+After upgrading a Citrix Server to Citrxi Virtual Apps and Desktops 1912 (Desktop Configuration 4.10 and above), certain Windows applications crash, or experience high CPU utilization.

 The application .exe process is listed in the General Tab of the event ID details, and the Exception Code listed is 0xc0000005

 The issue is likely related to a Citrix Hooking.